musonic/nicleb_old/_posts/2014-02-08-a-development-environment.md

 Next we need to tell Vagrant to use the box.
 Open your Vagrantfile (if it isn't already) and find the line that starts
 	config.vm.box
-You need to un-comment it by deleteing the # symbol and then change it to
+You need to un-comment it by deleteing the # symbol (if there is one) and then change it to
 	config.vm.box = "precise32"